Inclement Weather General Policy and Procedure

-As a condition of employment, all employees of Kansas State University, whether of the main campus or at area extension offices, experiment stations, centers and fields, or instructors of off-campus courses, are expected to work at their assigned times and schedules regardless of weather conditions.
-It is recognized that severe weather conditions may prevent employees from reporting to work or cause some to report late, or require others at work to depart earlier than scheduled.
+As a condition of employment, all employees of Kansas State University, including all campuses, area extension offices, experiment stations, centers and fields, and instructors of off-campus courses, are expected to work at their assigned times and schedules regardless of weather conditions.
+It is recognized that severe weather conditions may prevent employees from reporting to work, cause late arrival, or require earlier departure than scheduled.

 A Declaration of Inclement Weather may be made in the following manner:

 - The Governor may issue a Declaration of Inclement Weather for the entire State; or, as is more likely to be the case, for one or more geographic areas of the State.
 The Declaration will specify the area or areas covered, and the beginning and ending times of the Declaration.